maxzheng/great-life-guide/double.md

 Just love everything about yourself, and all the negativity inside and outside of you will naturally disappear, and **you will be stronger and become unstoppable**!

+### #7 Die Before You Die

+I hope you "die before you die" is a concept from Fred Kofman's book [The Meaning Revolution](https://amzn.to/3ekx28m) that is similar in spirit as "live your life to the fullest" or "live today like it is your last day."
+Steve Jobs [lived by a similar principle](https://www.youtube.com/watch?v=UF8uR6Z6KLc) where if he answers "no" a few days in a row to the question of "is this what I want to do on my last day," then he would stop and find something else to do.
+You never know, today may be your last day.

+That's the mentality that you need to have in order to live your life to the fullest.
+I am doing that right now by executing on my personal mission of enabling everyone to be happy and productive -- even though no one seems to want it and it feels like I am going against everyone in the world to help them become *truly* happy and productive, :laughing:.

+If you don't do that, then you might end up with regrets on your deathbed.
+You are definitely *not* enjoying everything that life has to offer by limiting yourself.
+Most people work about 40 hours a week, often unwillingly and performing at minimal as they don't enjoy the work, so they can use the income to do what they want to do.
+And that will continue until they retire.
+That's a significant portion of their lives doing something that they might not enjoy and it is one reason that I lost motivation to live 10 years ago.
+It's a waste of life and intelligence.
+We shouldn't do that.
+It might seem hard to do better sometimes, especially if you need the income for your family to live, but if you push yourself a little bit each day, then it's just a matter of when and not if.
+And you will be amazed at what you can accomplish later as you start to get everything you want in life, realize your dreams, and fully enjoy everything that life has to offer.
+You are just as amazing as everyone and can have everything you want -- nothing less.
+Don't sell yourself short!

+But why bother if we are all just going to die anyway and turn into worm food?
+From a technical perspective, you are right.
+But you are living *right now and still here*, and so you should make the most of it.
+Reality doesn't really matter when it comes to meaning and purpose in life, but you do.
+As you are intelligent, you get the privilege of defining your own meaning and purpose, and as long as you believe it *deeply*, then that becomes reality.

+> If today is your last day, will you still be doing what you plan to do?
+If not, you should consider doing something else.

 Updates
 -------